zhaojinchu/zhaojinchu.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    Placeholder – swap in a production screenshot of the live storefront.
+    Home page of the logic labs e-commerce website.
 </div>

 Next up: connect the vanity domain, add inventory dashboards, and ship a lightweight CMS so the team can update kits without touching code.